-2012 Rate Information for Dean Health Plan
+2012 Rate Information for The Health Plan of the Upper Ohio Valley

 Non-Postal rates apply to most non-Postal employees.
 If you are in a special enrollment category, refer to the Guide to Federal Benefits for that category or contact the agency that maintains your health benefits enrollment.